 - Identification and implementation of specific goals to evaluate progress of integrating health equity principles in all HPC workstreams (In Progress)

 - Regular internal meetings to review the agency’s health equity efforts and to inform updates to the HPC’s Health Equity Framework (In Progress)

 - Recognition of health equity as an integrated workstream, and regular assessment of resources (e.g., staff, training, and funds) to support health equity focus (In Progress)

 - Systematic review of HPC employee handbook and internal policies (In Progress)

 HPC's Health Equity Work

-The slides presented at the July 22, 2020 HPC Board Meeting describe the HPC's commitment to implementing a framework that will advance health equity..
+On July 22, 2020, the HPC presented a commitment to implementing a framework that will advance health equity.

 The 2020 Health Care Cost Trends Hearing focused on the impact of the COVID-19 Pandemic in Massachusetts, particularly the disproportionate impact felt by communities of color.
 The keynote address and the spotlight video are available on the Cost Trends Hearing webpage.

 Regular updates on the HPC’s Health Equity Framework will be provided at public meetings.

 The HPC’s ongoing health equity-focused projects are highlighted below.
 This list will be updated on a regular basis.